coreui/coreui/docs/content/migration.md

   const dropdown = new coreui.Dropdown('[data-coreui-toggle="dropdown"]')
   ```

-- `popperConfig` can be passed as a function that accepts the Bootstrap's default Popper config as an argument, so that you can merge this default configuration in your way. **Applies to dropdowns, popovers, and tooltips.**
+- `popperConfig` can be passed as a function that accepts the CoreUI for Bootstrap's default Popper config as an argument, so that you can merge this default configuration in your way. **Applies to dropdowns, popovers, and tooltips.**

 - The default value for the `fallbackPlacements` is changed to `['top', 'right', 'bottom', 'left']` for better placement of Popper elements. **Applies to dropdowns, popovers, and tooltips.**